isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_Dec.rst

 Well... we've put in the CLOUD!

-As a first pass, we thought it would be interesting to compare gene expression signatures across TCGA and GTEx, to look at the correlation between all pairs of tissue types.
+We thought it would be interesting to compare gene expression signatures across TCGA and GTEx, to look at the correlation between each TCGA sample (~10K) and GTEx tissue samples.
+See below for visualizations.

 The query does the following:
-* selects most variable genes from each data source
+* selects 5K most variable genes from each data source
 * builds sub-tables of the expression data
 * ranks the expression data within each sample
 * performs a correlation of the ranks (Spearman's)
 * returns 545,317 rows(!) where each row is a tissue from TCGA and a tissue from GTEx.

-Amazingly, this query processes 12.7 GB and only takes about 12 seconds!
+Amazingly, this query processes 12.7 GB, takes about 25 seconds, and only cost 6 cents!

 .. code-block:: sql